Omariko/assesment-/README.md

-cloudformation-templates
+cloudformation-templates which contains a vpc with three subnets and the following:

-AWS CloudFormation templates for common tasks. vpc.yaml
+·         A security group for the VPC.

-Create a functional VPC with three subnets, available to the public internet.
+·         An S3 bucket with a randomly generated name and an ACL that denies access to anyone except for the owner.

-aws cloudformation create-stack --stack-name test-vpc --template-body fileb:///<path-to-folder>/vpc.yaml
+·         Inside the VPC should be an EC2-instance with these specifications: